Working at a startup can either be career suicide or an excellent career move depending on who you ask. We'd argue for the latter.

 - Be so good they can't ignore you.
 If you want the job, be so good (and persistent) that the startup can't ignore you.
 You could develop a website that shows how you'd improve a specific part of the product, add value for them for free, create an online community about the product, or launch a small side project that compliments the company.

 Where to find startup salary information

-An excellent place to start to get an idea of potential compensation is AngelList’s Startup Salary and Equity Tool.
-Just select the role, skill, and market to view salaries and equity information about thousands of startups.
+An excellent place to find potential compensation for Startups is AngelList's Startup Salary and Equity Tool.
+Select the role, skill, and market to view salaries and equity information about thousands of startups.

-With that said, it’s essential to keep in mind that your total compensation consists of your salary, options, vesting, cliff, acceleration, bonuses, and severance pay.
-However, most employees will have a 4-year vesting schedule with a 1-year cliff, no acceleration, no bonus or one based on discretion, and no severance.
+Keep in mind your total compensation will consist of your salary, equity options, vesting schedule, cliff, acceleration, bonuses, and severance pay.
+Most commonly, you'll have a four-year vesting schedule with a one-year cliff, no acceleration, no bonus or one based on the discretion of your manager, and no severance.

 How to research startups

 When you're researching a startup, you want to understand:

 - The company: You need to understand the company's past, present, and future and whether you agree with the strategy.
 Don't work somewhere that you don't respect and admire.

 - Company culture: Not every startup offers impressive perks like unlimited paid leave, table tennis, and free lunch.
 Assumptions like these can lead to disappointment.

 - Customers: What do their customers think?
 Do they love the product, or are they using it because there is nothing better?
 Don't sell anything you wouldn't buy yourself.